PRCVI provides the following services to students with visual impairments, and their teachers and parents.

 PRCVI sends out a reminder each year, normally at the beginning of March, for braille requests to be submitted for the following school year.
 Even if your student is on a semester system, we still need to know what they will require for the second semester to ensure their request gets prioritized in the production queue.
 Where schools are reluctant to confirm class allocations or resources anticipated, PRCVI Outreach Coordinators are available to assist you to work with school administrators.
 Classroom teachers and administrators need to understand the importance of knowing what materials are needed early in order for your student to receive the alternate format learning resources they require to meet their learning objectives.

 Training for Educational Assistants and Transcribers

 We do support the school districts by offering training to educational assistants in the Literary and Nemeth Braille Transcriber Courses.
 Please refer to the Braille Instructional Program for Educational Assistants page.

 Our highly skilled team of Alternate Format Transcribers offer training programs on Braille Translation software and the production of tactile illustrations.
 They also offer ongoing support via email or telephone to individual transcribers and teachers in the province.
 The Outreach Coordinators are happy to offer suggestions on implementation and appropriate format choices available.
 Emails or phone calls to transcribers or coordinators are welcome any time and their contact info can be found on the PRCVI contact page.

-The two PRCVI Outreach Coordinators are qualified Teachers of the Visually Impaired.
+PRCVI Outreach Coordinators are qualified Teachers of Students with Visual Impairments.
 Upon request, they provide a variety of support services to school districts, teachers of the visually impaired and district administrators.
-To find out who to contact for your School District click here.

 These services include: